edition-humboldt-collection/corresp-humboldt-dataviz/README.md

 The project of reconstructing Alexander von Humboldt's correspondence began with the founding of an Alexander von Humboldt Commission at the BBAW in 1956.
 Two years later a Berlin working position of the new commission was established.
 Then in 1994, a new academic Advisory Commission was instituted for Humboldt Research Unit until 2014.
 This way, the project ["Travelling Humboldt - Science on the Move"](https://edition-humboldt.de/?&l=en) is the continuation of this long-term work and proposes a print and digital edition of Alexander von Humboldt's travel journals and correspondence since 2015.

 ### About this project
 This experimental project seeks to discover, explore and visualise the correspondence of Alexander von Humboldt.
-It is the result of the first part of Axelle Lecroq´s four-month internship within the BBAW's project ["Travelling Humboldt - Science on the Move"](https://edition-humboldt.de/?&l=en).

 The idea started with the analogous collection of Alexander von Humboldt's letters held at the BBAW.
 Decades ago, the academy sought to catalogue the scientist's correspondence.
 All these letters are still kept in a similar way with an old archiving system.
 Only the research aid has been digitally reproduced by Ann McKinney during her intership into the project.

 The original idea was initially to reconstruct in a digital way at least part of this correspondence collection and to discover it with new possibilities.